PancakeTAS/puppy-os/docs/TOOLCHAIN.md

 $ cmake --install build --strip
 ```

-That's it, the toolchain is now installed to `toolchain` and will automatically be added to PATH by the scripts.
+That's it, the toolchain is now installed to `toolchain`.
+Make sure to add the contained bin folder to your path when building!